aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

     Examples
     --------
-    To publish an application privately using a packaged SAM template
+    To publish an application without managing permissions
     $ sam publish app -t packaged.yaml --region <region>

     To publish an application & share it publicly